Home Majors Dietetics & Nutrition

-Dietetics & Nutrition Degree
+Dietetics & Nutrition

 Students study clinical nutrition assessment, medical nutrition therapy, food service management, and the therapeutic application of diet to treat and prevent disease.
 Graduates typically pursue careers as registered dietitians in hospitals, outpatient clinics, long-term care facilities, and private practice, after completing supervised practice requirements.
 Registered dietitians play a critical role in patient care, with growing demand driven by chronic disease management.

-What Dietetics & Nutrition Graduates Do
+What Dietetics & Nutrition graduates do

 You’ll translate the science of nutrition into real-world health outcomes for individuals and communities.
 Many graduates begin as dietetic technicians, working in hospitals or nursing homes to help implement care plans and educate patients on basic dietary changes.
 With experience and credentials, you can advance to a registered dietitian role.
 Here, your days are spent conducting detailed patient assessments, creating customized meal plans to manage conditions like heart disease, and providing one-on-one counseling.
 While the technician path is growing slowly, the demand for dietitians is expanding steadily, driven by a focus on preventative healthcare.